Hasibul-Hasan-Santo/Dev_Stack/README.md

 * State is managed inside a component,it can be updated or change over time using functions, and causes the component to re-render when its value changes.

 ### 3. What does the useState hook do, and where did you use it in this project?
 useState is a React Hook that lets functional components hold and update state.
-In this project, it was used to track the user's selected technologies in the stack select or remove.
+In this project, it was used to track the user's selected technologies in the stack select or remove etc.

 ### 4. What does the useEffect hook do, and why did you need it to load the JSON data?
 useEffect lets you run side effects  after a component renders.
 It was needed to fetch the technology list from the external JSON API once when the app loads, ensuring data fetching happens asynchronously without freezing the initial render.